austin-gregory/austingregory.tech/content/post/blog_O365script.md

 ### How to use

-1. Copy code to a text fiel and save with .ps1 extension
+1. Copy code to a text file and save with .ps1 extension
 2. Install Powershell Module and set Execution Policy (Set-ExecutionPolicy RemoteSigned, Install-Module MSOnline, Import-Module Msonline)
 3. Execute .ps1 file from powershell
-4. Enter O365 global admin credetials when prompted
+4. Enter O365 global admin credentials when prompted